 The following key issues were analyzed and related solutions were provided in the TR phase:

-- Use of VNF generic OAM functions supporting NF Deployment instances management:
+- Use of VNF generic OAM functions supporting cloud native VNFs management:

-The use cases of configuration, upgrade, traffic, and policy management of NF Deployments were studied, and the corresponding solutions were described, which mainly introduce platform entities that interact with the 3GPP management system.
+The use cases of configuration, upgrade, traffic, and policy management of cloud native VNFs were studied, and the corresponding solutions were described, which mainly introduce platform entities that interact with the 3GPP management system.XXX(will add sentense based on the TR conclusion)

 - Use of industry solutions for management of NF Deployment instances:

 Use cases for LCM of NF Deployment instances (i.e., creation, modification, termination and scaling of NF Deployment instances) were studied.
 Use cases related to data streaming have been also analyzed.
 The corresponding solutions acknowledge that the 3GPP management architecture is flexible to support the use of NFV-MANO but not limited to it, for the management of NF Deployment instances.
+And there are recommendations related LCM of NF Deployment for normalization in5G-A.

-- The Observability for Cloud Native Network functions were studied.
+- The Observability for Network Functions in supporting cloud native were studied, but there is no recommendation for normalization in 5G-A.

-Based on the conclusions and recommendations of TR 28.869, it is suggested that standardization work be carried out in the 5G-A stage.it is necessary for SA5 to carry out normative work for cloud aspects of management and orchestration.
+Based on the conclusions and recommendations of TR 28.869, it is suggested that standardization work be carried out in the 5G-A stage.So it is necessary for SA5 to carry out normative work for cloud aspects of management and orchestration.

 4 Objective

-The objectives include the following aspects for the 3GPP management system to support cloud native:
+The objectives include the following aspects for the 3GPP management system:

 WT-1: Specify the term “NF deployment” and clarify the relationship between “NF Deployment” and “VNF” as currently used in 3GPP specifications.